BU-CLOUD-F20/Securing_MS_Integrity/README.md

 A pipeline consists of tasks and each task consists of a number of tests.
 A newly pushed code that passes all tasks can be immediately deployed in the main branch of the application.
 However, there is no known software today that automatically verifies the integrity and the correct execution of each task.
-In this project we introduce SIMS, a verifier for all steps of a pipeline that ensures integrity.
+In this project, we introduce SIMS, a verifier for all steps of a pipeline that ensures integrity.
 Each step of every task is signed by the project developer in an automated way.
 To do that, we use in-toto, developed by NYU.